-Other natural hayfever remedies that might be worth a try are Fusion Health’s Sinusitis Tablets, which relieve sinusitis and hayfever, and Weleda Hayfever & Sinusitis Drops, which eases the symptoms of hayfever, such as a runny or itchy nose.
-They come in a glass bottle with a plastic lid.
+Other natural hayfever remedies that might be worth a try are Fusion Health’s Sinusitis Tablets (AU), which relieve sinusitis and hayfever, Weleda Hayfever & Sinusitis Drops (AU), which eases the symptoms of hayfever, such as a runny or itchy nose, and Martin & Pleasance Hayfever Relief Homoeopathic Spray (CAN).
+They all come in a glass bottle with a plastic lid.

 I’m trying to get David, who also needs daily antihistamines, to try these non-drug solutions, but he is skeptical and not keen.
 I haven’t given up yet though.
 I’ll keep you updated!

 Do you have any natural zero waste remedies you swear by?
 Let us know!